Cooper Union Library: Redesigning Cooper Union Library Website to improve usability

 Solution Overview

-Based on the insights gained from the usability testing with the current site and the icon survey, our team created prototypes for a new redesign.
-We took a more radical approach and suggested a revamp of the site.
-Below are some of our solutions.
-We even had a bonus suggestion for the team!
+Based on our usability testing with 15 Cooper Union students and icon survey results, we created prototypes for a new redesign.
+We took a bold approach and suggested a complete revamp of the site.

 Issue #1 - 87% users found the Home page busy and "gray"